 When nesting is enabled, IMASK is set so that only equal and lower priority interrupts are masked; higher priority interrupts remain configured as they were prior to the interrupt.
-See Table 3-3 for more information.
+This is shown graphically, for the ADSP-2101, in Table 3.8.